Part 2 of 3

 Encourage Open Communication

-Cultivating a positive work environment is integral to retaining top talent.
+Cultivating a positive work environment is integral to retaining top talent and building a high-performing team.
 Encourage open communication within your organization, promoting transparency and fostering trust among team members.
 Create safety so that people are not afraid of candidly sharing their thoughts.
 This approach helps employees feel valued, contributing to their overall satisfaction and commitment to the company.

 Guard against an undermining of open communication through retaliation, commentary, and defensiveness.
 Listen carefully to your managers and team members to make sure their language and actions are in line with safe and open communication.
 Encouraging open communication and then punishing it in any way creates dissonance and insecurity among your team.